kaboc/pot/README.md

     - A pot as a global variable is easy to handle, and can take help from IDEs.
 - Safe
     - Not dependent on types.
-        - No runtime error.
-The object always exists when it is accessed.
+        - No runtime error basically.
+The object always exists when it is accessed as long as the pot has a valid factory.
     - Not dependent on strings either.
         - Features to access an object or a scope by name were excluded on purpose.
         - More of other similar design decisions for safety.